rocas777/Bomberman/docs/README.md

 > For every level the player will only have 2 minutes to win.
 Getting time drops will increase the total time by 15 seconds and there's no upper threshold.
 If the timer reaches 0 the will hero will fail that level, but he can always try again.

 ### States
-> Everytime the player loses a life he will enter a state of invulnerability for 1,6 seconds so that he has to run from monsters and think about his poor life choices :D. While this, the player's colors will tick so you can easily tell when it ends.
+> Everytime the player loses a life he will enter a state of invulnerability for 1,6 seconds so that he has time to run from monsters and think about his poor life choices :D. While this, the player's colors will tick so you can easily tell when it ends.
 >
 > There's also another state that the player enters after picking it up that we previously described as 'turning into Hulk'.
 After entering this state, for the next 10 steps the player can destroy monsters and blocks(removable ones only) just by walking to them.
 Similar to the above metioned state, the player's colors will change and the number of steps left will also be decremented on the right Panel.